Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-matmul.rst

 Matrix Multiply
 ===============

-The DSPLib contains one Matrix Multiply/GEMM (GEneral Matrix Multiply) solution.
-The gemm has two input ports connected to two windows of data.
+The DSPLib contains one Matrix Multiply/GEMM (General Matrix Multiply) solution.
+The GEMM has two input ports connected to two windows of data.
 The inputs are denoted as Matrix A (inA) and Matrix B (inB).
 Matrix A has a template parameter TP_DIM_A to describe the number of rows of A. The number of columns of inA must be equal to the number of rows of inB.
 This is denoted with the template parameter TP_DIM_AB.
 The number of columns of B is denoted by TP_DIM_B.

 An output port connects to a window, where the data for the output matrix will be stored.
 The output matrix will have rows = inA rows (TP_DIM_A) and columns = inB (TP_DIM_B) columns.
 The data type of both input matrices can be configured and the data type of the output is derived from the inputs.